satyarajreddy/satyarajreddy/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=satyarajreddy&color=blue)

-# Hi, I'm Satyaraj Reddy Nandi
+# Hi, I'm Satyaraj Reddy Nandi! 👋

 I'm a dedicated **Software Development Engineer** with **4.5+ years of experience** building scalable, high-performance cloud-native applications and data pipelines.
 I recently completed my tenure as a Software Engineer at **Amazon Web Services**, where I specialized in Go APIs, distributed systems, and AWS cloud infrastructure.
 I have a Master of Science in Information Systems from Georgia State University and expertise in technologies like **Go**, **Python**, **AWS Cloud Services**, and **distributed systems**.
 I thrive in designing robust backend architectures and enjoy contributing to data science and machine learning projects.